micc83/rooles/readme.md

 if ( $user->cannot('users.list') ) redirect()->to('dashboard');
 ```

-You can evaluate multiple assertions using passing an array through:
+You can evaluate multiple assertions passing an array through:

 ```php
 if ( $user->can(['users.list', 'users.read']) ) // Do something when the user has both the permissions (AND)